st3v3nhunt/dotfiles/README.md

 is the specific use case with this repo. `credential.helper` should be added to a file called `.gitconfig.local` that is stored in the home dir.
 Add the config as follows.
 For macOS -
-`git config git config --file ~/.gitconfig.local credential.helper "osxkeychain"` and for WSL -
+`git config --file ~/.gitconfig.local credential.helper "osxkeychain"`
+and for WSL -
-`git config git config --file ~/.gitconfig.local credential.helper "/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"`.
+`git config --file ~/.gitconfig.local credential.helper "/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager.exe"`.

 ## WSL/Windows stuff